cloudfoundry-incubator/kubo-deployment/docs/user-guide/routing/cf-apps.md

    ```
    kubectl label services <your service name> tcp-route-sync=<frontend port>
    ```
+   > **Note:** The frontend port must be a port within the range you configured when enabling TCP Routing in CF

 1. Access your service from your browser at `<Cloud Foundry tcp url>:<frontend port>`